mmp17/full-stack-notes/react/intro-to-react/README.md

 });
 ```
 #### Props
-_A parent component stores the state and the state information can be passed to the chidren in the use of props in the form of attributes_
+_A parent component stores the state and the state information can be passed to the children in the use of props in the form of attributes_
 - can pass in multiple attributes
 ```javascript
 <Dishdetail dish={this.state.dish} comments={this.state.comments} />